 What really sets the French dip sandwich apart is the au jus.
 Au jus is a French term for “in juice”.
 For the sake of this recipe, the beef is cooked in a “juice” made with onion soup and beef broth.
 The beef-flavored juice is then set aside and used to dip the sandwich into.
 It is absolutely fantastic!

 What’s the best beef to use in French Dip Sandwiches?

 The key to this fabulous sandwich is good beef.
 This can be a bit challenging to find sometimes, but it’s oh-so-worth-it!
 You have several options for a good beef filling to choose from:

 - Try the deli within the grocery store to see if the butcher can thinly slice the roast beef.
 While there is sometimes pre-packaged roast beef available to purchase, the deli counter will have a cut that is far better tasting.

 - You can use leftovers to make this meal.
 Cook a beef roast for a meal during the week like this easy roast beef recipe.
-Then slice or shred the leftovers into thin pieces and use it for this French Dip dinner two or three nights later.
+Then slice or shred the leftovers into thin pieces and use if for this French Dip dinner for two or three nights later.

 Other Sandwich Recipes to Try:

 - Kalua Pork Pulled Sandwich

 - Apple, Ham and Cheddar Melt